-I must also express my thanks to those who have not yet been born, those still to come.
+I must also express my thanks

+to those who are not yet alive, to the coming generations.

 Yes, what will become of Schoenstatt if the coming generations are not gripped and permeated by the same spirit as we are?
-Must it not remain a law of the Family for all the times to come - each generation has to conquer Schoenstatt for itself?
-Unless my gratitude to the coming generations in the coming centuries is given a foundation in the development of the times to come, we can more or less bury our Family.
-Unless God awakens people in every age who are prepared to use the same means and the same ways to attain the same goals, we will have built a work that is just a dayfly; it will not last for all eternity.
+Must that not remain the law of the Family for all the times to come?
+Each generation must conquer Schoenstatt for itself.
+Unless my thanks to those who are not yet alive, to the coming generations in the coming centuries, is given a foundation in the timeless development of the coming times, we can busy our Family.
+Unless God awakens people in every age who are prepared to use the same means and the same ways to attain the same goals, we will have built up a work that is just a day-fly.
+It will not last for all eternity, it will not continue till the end of time and into eternity.
 I hope, however, that the God who has protected us until now, that the Blessed Mother who has spread her hands so lovingly over the Family until now, will accompany us with their grace and love.
-For the sake of the loyalty with which we have tried to pass on what we have inherited to the coming generations, may they always send us people who will give of their heart's blood for Schoenstatt.
+For the sake of our loyalty, may they always send us people who will give of their heart's blood for Schoenstatt.
 At this point I also want to thank these coming generations most sincerely.